-The Lake Chad Region as a Crossroad (Magnavita, Carlos; Dangbet, Zakinet)
+The Lake Chad Region as a Crossroads (Magnavita, Carlos; Dangbet, Zakinet)

 First archaeological and oral historical investigations into early Kanem-Borno and its intra-African connections